 The library collection contains more than 350,000 volumes (or equivalents) in books, treatises, periodicals, microforms, government documents, and other materials in law, social sciences, and other subjects.
-Law students have free access to LexisNexis, Westlaw, and many other national legal databases.
-As part of a comprehensive research university, the Law Library works in conjunction with the University Library to provide law students easy access to its extensive collections and databases.
+Law students have free access to Lexis Advance, WestlawNext, Bloomberg Law, and many other national legal databases.
+As part of a comprehensive research university, the Law Library works with the University Library to provide law students easy access to its extensive collections and databases.

-The Law Library staff is comprised of knowledgeable, experienced, and service-oriented individuals who are focused on the educational and informational needs of students.
-All library faculty are trained in legal bibliography and have advanced degrees in library and information science.
-Most library faculty also have law degrees.
+The Law Library staff is comprised of knowledgeable, experienced, and service-oriented individuals focused on the educational and informational needs of students.
+Most library faculty members have law degrees, but all are trained in legal bibliography and have advanced degrees in library and information science.